 10. Alexa/Google Home

-If you got a smartphone for Christmas, odds are you got a smart home gadget like a Google Home or Amazon Echo, too.
+If you got a new smartphone, odds are you own, or plan to own, a smart home gadget like a Google Home or Amazon Echo, too.
 But to get the most out of these devices, you need their respective apps for your phone.

 Both give you full access to your smart home accessories, as well as voice commands that are useful both at and away from home.